by CSyphrett, Martin Maenza and Doc Quantum

 As Vlad grinned, Abby noticed something familiar about his appearance.
 The pointed teeth, slick hair, and pale skin all clicked into place.
 She gasped internally.
 My God, she thought, he’s some kind of vampire!

-Vlad turned his attention upward, addressing someone on the floor above.
-“Now, Gossamer,” he said to the unseen individual.
-“If you would be so kind…”
+Vlad turned his attention upward, addressing a figure on the floor above.
+“Now, Gossamer,” he said to the unseen individual, “if you would be so kind…”

 The creature, with the upper half resembling a woman and the bottom half that of a spider, gracefully descended on an unseen thread, landing softly on the ground.
-She then menacingly pressed a spear against Belmont’s throat, piercing his skin.
+Gossamer, as the spider-woman was called, menacingly pressed a spear against Belmont’s throat, piercing his skin.

 “Now that the old fool cannot interfere,” Vlad declared, a wicked gleam in his eye, “I must be going.
 I will alter the worlds the way they were meant to be!”
 He glanced at Abby and Josh, who were still held captive by his intimidating lizard creatures.
 “Stay here, out of the way, if you please.”
 With an eerie laugh, Vlad turned and began to walk away.

 “Can he actually do what he claims?”
 Abby naively inquired, struggling in the clutches of the spider-like creature that held her captive.
-Though it did not seem to intend physical harm, it certainly was keeping her at a safe distance.
+Though Gossamer didn’t appear to intend physical harm, the spider-woman was certainly keeping her at a safe distance.

 “It’s not my fault this time,” grumbled Josh, his wrists throbbing from the tight grip of the taloned lizard.
-Another impending detention with Mrs. Peel loomed over his thoughts.
+Another impending detention with Mrs. Peel loomed in his thoughts.

-Vlad ascended the stairs, and faint strains of music drifted down, filling the air with a light melody.
+Vlad continued to ascend the stairs, and faint strains of music drifted down, filling the air with a light melody.

 “Can he really do what he plans?”
-Abby once again questioned, this time directing her query at Simon Belmont.
+Abby asked once more, this time directing her query at Simon Belmont.

 The trio of monstrous minions snickered, fully aware of the powerless predicament the humans found themselves in.
-With their captors, there seemed to be no hope.
+Under their captors’ control, there seemed to be no hope.

 Simon Belmont, the infamous master of the Grimoire Academy’s Clock Room and a terror in the eyes of the students, locked gazes with his captor.